-Today, August 7, shippers must be in compliance with US DOT’s new hazmat shipping standards for lithium batteries
+Today, August 7, shippers must be in compliance with US DOT’s new hazmat shipping standards for lithium batteries.

 Passed one year ago, the new shipping standards harmonize US DOT’s rules with international standards already in effect.
 The new rules become mandatory as the unique hazards posed by lithium batteries in transport, especially by air, have garnered a great deal of industry, government, and media concern.

 For air shipments, new standards for lithium batteries have been in place since January 1, 2015, with the release of the International Air Transport Association (IATA) Dangerous Goods Regulations, 56th ed.
 The IATA DGR combines the International Civil Aviation Organization (ICAO) rules for hazmat air shipments with additional airline and State requirements.

-.
 Boeing Guidance on Lithium Batteries

 Last month, July 2015, plane manufacturer Boeing released recommendations on transporting lithium batteries to operators of Boeing freight and passenger planes, which expanded on a Multi Operator Message (MOM) about lithium batteries they issued in 2014.

 The hazards of lithium batteries are all too familiar for Boeing.
 In 2014, ICAO banned the transport of lithium metal batteries shipped as cargo by air in response to two lithium battery-related fires on Boeing 787 Dreamliners.
 The safety issue ultimately contributed to the grounding of the entire fleet of new planes.

 For a full summary of new lithium battery regulations, click here.
 The new rules include three major components: new definitions added to the Hazardous Materials Regulations (HMR), at 49 CFR 171.8; the incorporation of new Proper Shipping Names for lithium batteries; and a steep reduction to the allowances for “small” lithium batteries (SP 188).
-Read more about changes to the lithium battery shipping standards here

-.
 No More Packing Groups for Lithium Batteries